Photographing the Incredible Melting Pot of LA's Runyon Canyon

 Was there any one character that really struck you?

-Josh: My favourite was this lady called Yolande.
+Josh: My favorite was this lady called Yolande.
 She was this lovely grandma type, but when she started telling us her story it was crazy.
-She was born in Belgium, went to school in Windsor, moved to America – because she liked Doris Day – and was a Playboy Bunny in the original Playboy bar in Chicago.
-Then she ran away from a bad man to LA, met the guy who wrote Escape to Victory, which starred Sylvester Stallone, Pele and Michael Caine, and married him.
+She was born in Belgium, went to school in Windsor, moved to America—because she liked Doris Day—and was a Playboy Bunny in the original Playboy bar in Chicago.
+Then she ran away from a bad man to LA, met the guy who wrote Escape to Victory, which starred Sylvester Stallone, Pele, and Michael Caine, and married him.
 They lived up on the canyon before it was a park, and she had seen two Native American ghosts up there.
-She told us she was neighbours with this lady called Blanche, who’d ridden her horse to LA from Oklahoma in the 1930s and bought acres of land on the canyon for $1 each, built herself a cabin in her spare time and died there aged 102.
+She told us she was neighbors with this lady called Blanche, who’d ridden her horse to LA from Oklahoma in the 1930s and bought acres of land on the canyon for $1 each, built herself a cabin in her spare time, and died there aged 102.

 How did people react to your accosting them on their barefoot runs and rambles?
 Were any irritated at being stopped or disturbed?